f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `ui.dpi_aware` (_bool_, default: `false`)

 Scale the _font scale_ by the display scaling factor.
-Supported on Windows and Linux platform.
+Only supported on Windows platform.

 CLI: `--dpi-aware`.